 BOARD MEMBERS

-Tom Mullin is the Executive Director of Herring Gut Coastal Science Center located in Port Clyde Maine.
-Prior to assuming that role he was on the faculty of Unity College as an Associate Professor of Parks and Forest Resources.
-Active in numerous outdoor related organizations, he is a Fellow and current VIce President of the National Association for Interpretation, member of the board of directors of the Northern Forest Canoe Trail, Penobscot River Paddling Trail and the Washburn Norlands Living History Center.
-He has been on the board of the Maine Woods Forever for nearly 7 years and current serves as the President of the Board of Directors
+Tom Mullin is the Founder and Principal of Interpretive Pathways where he works with organizations to help share their story and mission more effectively through Interpretive and Strategic Planning, Volunteer Management Training and Interpretive/Educational Planning.
+He is an experienced non profit executive and was on the faculty of Unity College as an Associate Professor of Parks and Forest Resources for over two decades and is currently on the Graduate Faculty of University of Tennesssee Martin.
+Active in numerous outdoor related organizations, he is a Fellow and Founder of the National Association for Interpretation, member of the board of directors of the Penobscot River Paddling Trail and the Washburn Norlands Living History Center.
+Currently the chair of the Resource Management Committee of the Appalachian Trail Conservancy's Stewardship Council and is a member at large of the Maine Land Trust Network Steering Committee.
+He has been on the board of the Maine Woods Forever for nearly 10 years and has served as the President of the Board of Directors since 2019.

 Suzanne AuClair, Rockwood, ME | Vice President